Mediation Heals Your Body and Mind

 While many Western yoga practices focus on the physicality of yoga, meditation is an equally important part of practice.
-At Crescent Yoga Studio, in addition to building strength and flexibility, we believe that yoga is an important mind-body therapy that brings stillness and mindfulness to the body.
+At Crescent Yoga Studio & Eco-Boutique, in addition to building strength and flexibility, we believe that yoga is an important mind-body therapy that brings stillness and mindfulness to the body.
 We include a short period for meditation at the beginning and end of our yoga classes.
 Restorative Yoga and other therapeutic styles that focus on healing rather than simply exercise offer the greatest meditative benefits and increased focus, but you can incorporate meditation into most of our yoga classes.
-While you do not need to formally meditate in order to practice yoga at Crescent Yoga Studio, nor do you need to practice yoga in order to meditate, the two practices frequently go hand-in-hand.
+While you do not need to formally meditate in order to practice yoga at Crescent Yoga Studio & Eco-Boutique, nor do you need to practice yoga in order to meditate, the two practices frequently go hand-in-hand.

-We also offer special Meditation Series & Workshop throughout the year that you can Sign Up for to deepen you knowledge and meditation practice.
+We also offer special Meditation Series & Workshops throughout the year that you can Sign Up for to deepen you knowledge and meditation practice.
 Please see our Community Events page for upcoming events.

-You can practice meditation outside of your Crescent Yoga Studio class.
+You can practice meditation outside of your Crescent Yoga Studio & Eco-Boutique class.
 If you are new to meditating but would like to cultivate a regular meditation routine, we recommend sitting in stillness five minutes upon waking each morning and five minutes before bed each evening.
 Imagine a blank screen.
 As words, ideas or images appear before the screen, acknowledge their presence and then file them away.
 Continually return to the blank screen in your mind, which represents a place of peace, calm and no desire.
 Our yoga instructors would be happy to work with you to tweak your technique until you are able to find a truly serene state of mind.
 Book online or Contact Us to schedule a Private Session.